Last Updated: 10th April 2025

 4.4 Portfolio Rights (Use of Deliverables for Marketing)

 Hatchly is proud of the work we do for our clients, and we may seek to showcase non-confidential examples of that work in our portfolio or marketing materials.
 You agree that Hatchly may use the final deliverables and your company name/logo in our portfolio, website, case studies, and marketing materials for the purpose of illustrating the kind of work we have done, unless you request in writing that we keep specific work confidential.
-We will respect any confidentiality requests: If your project is sensitive or under NDA, please inform us in advance or at the time of cancellation, and we will refrain from publicizing it.
+We will respect any confidentiality requests: If your project is sensitive or under NDA, please inform us in advance or at the time of cancellation, and we will refrain from publicising it.
 Our portfolio usage will not include any of your sensitive or non-public information (for example, if the design itself is confidential until a certain launch date, we will wait until it’s public, or if it’s never to be public, we won’t display it without permission).
 This portfolio license is understood to be part of the compensation for our services, enabling us to demonstrate our experience.

 If you do not want us to use your name or project in any marketing material at all, please let us know, and we can discuss opting you out of this clause.